Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 This should be something you never forget to pack anywhere!
 You may want to invest in a dedicated travel toothbrush.
 An electric toothbrush may just take up too much room in your suitcase, and you may not always have access to an easy way to keep it charged.

-If you feel like purchasing something eco-friendly, then you could opt to get a bamboo toothbrush such as this one.
+If you feel like purchasing something eco-friendly, then you could opt to get some bamboo toothbrushes.
+This is the perfect travel option as they’re light and not as bad for the environment!

 Save space and opt for solid shampoo and conditioner.
 These last longer and are better for the environment than buying plastic bottles of shampoo and conditioner.
-Plus they slot into your bag really easily (and without the worry of them leaking or exploding in transit).
+Plus, they slide into your bag really easily (and without the worry of them leaking or exploding in transit).
+And guess what?
+You can also pack them in your hand luggage!

-Lush and HiBar make the best solid shampoo – you can get yours here.
-In terms of conditioner, it’s really a difficult choice – I never really found a solid one that works on my thick, long hair so I can’t easily recommend one.
+Lush and HiBar make the best solid shampoo.
+I love this HiBar Moisturize Shampoo Bar.
+In terms of conditioner, it’s really a difficult choice – I never really found a solid one that works on my thick, long hair, so I can’t easily recommend one.

 Deodorant